swoops/eval_villain/README.md

 ### functions
 These are the functions that are being hooked.
-Configure new ones by putting in a nice descriptive name and a patern that will resolve to the function.
+Configure new ones by putting in a nice descriptive name and a pattern that will resolve to the function.
 For a setter, like `innerHTML` use `setter(innerHTML)`.
 If no functions are enabled then Eval Villain won't be doing much, even if it is on.
 Since EV injects the page before any JavaScript in the page has loaded, only native JavaScript